arbCoding/PsSp/README.md

 1) There are a lack of tools available to the seismologist that have a graphical user interface (GUI).
 2) Often tools only do one or a few jobs.
 This makes life easier for the developer (following the [KISS philosophy](https://en.wikipedia.org/wiki/KISS_principle)), but it makes life harder for the end-user.
 Often the end-user needs to stitch/cludge together different tools, developed by different persons/groups, in order to perform a given research task.
-Add in the additional complication of OS-exclusive software, locking user's of the wrong operating system out from certain tools and you have a tremendously unfortunate mess.
+Add in the additional complication of OS-exclusive software, locking users of the wrong operating system out from certain tools and you have a tremendously unfortunate mess.

 The problem is magnified when you consider that often the end-user doesn't necessarily know how to use the tool, nor the underlying